King Edward’s Science Department’s specialist teachers aim to excite and fulfil curiosity in and across the scientific world

 Some pupils can opt to study the Cambridge IGCSE Physics over the course of the year.

-Biology, Chemistry and Physics are popular choices at A-level and within the International Baccalaureate.
+Biology, Chemistry and Physics are popular choices at A-level.
 Pupils are encouraged to foster a spirit of experimentation and inquiry that is akin to university study.
 As a result, they are well placed to apply for a Science undergraduate course.

 Continual advances in technology ensure the only certainty is that in the future we will use computers in ways that currently cannot be imagined.
 Our aim at King Edward’s is to provide a high-quality computing education to equip pupils to use computational thinking and creativity to understand and change the world.